-Your school will be contacted for your predicted GCSE grades and a reference.
+Following the submission of your application, your school will be contacted to confirm for your predicted GCSE grades and to provide a reference.
 If these meet our entry requirements, we will offer you a place.
-You will receive a reply as soon as we have processed your applications.
-Applications will close Friday, 15th January 2021.
+You will receive a reply as soon as we have processed your application.